TurboTax, Intuit, Inc.

 The company entered into a settlement requiring it to pay restitution to Georgia consumers in the amount of $56,390.94.
 The company also agreed to shut down its business in the State of Georgia.
 The company is also prohibited from advertising or conducting any business in the State of Georgia or with any residents of the State of Georgia except for contracts or agreements with Georgia consumers entered before the execution of the settlement.

-Listed below are some of the recent achievements for the Office of the Attorney General, Consumer Protection Division (CPD).
+Listed below are some of the recent achievements for the Georgia Attorney General's Consumer Protection Division (CPD).

 Civil Investigations Accomplishments - 2022